FAQ About Being Sued By A Debt Collector In Alabama

-A. The debt buyer can file an appeal and start the trial over in circuit court.
+A. In small claims or district court, the debt buyer can file an appeal and start the trial over in circuit court.
 This can happen but is fairly rare in our experience.

 Q. If I win at trial, will the debt buyer’s account on my credit report be removed?

 A. Maybe.
 It should be removed from your credit reports as winning the case (dismissal with prejudice or judgment for you as the defendant) means that you do not owe the money to the debt buyer.
 So, the debt buyer should automatically remove the account from your credit reports.
 This rarely happens.
-To make sure, we will help you send out dispute letters to the credit reporting agencies (Equifax, Experian, and TransUnion) to request that they remove the account or we will sue the debt buyer for false credit reporting.
-There are reasons for taking each one of these approaches.
+So to make sure it happens, we often sue the debt collector.

 Q. If I win, can I ever sue the debt buyer for filing the lawsuit against me?